Change Data Capture, Real-time Analytics, Data Warehousing, Streaming ETL, Data Integration

 Debezium captures changes from source databases by reading transaction logs and converting them to change events.
 It supports multiple databases (MySQL, PostgreSQL, MongoDB, Oracle, SQL Server) and produces standardized event formats.

 Apache Flink or other stream processors consume CDC events from Kafka, transform them as needed, and write to the data warehouse.
-Flink provides exactly-once processing semantics, stateful operations, and windowing capabilities essential for complex transformations.
+Flink provides exactly-once processing semantics (guaranteeing each change event is processed once and only once, even during failures), stateful operations, and windowing capabilities essential for complex transformations.
+For details on guaranteeing data consistency, see Exactly-Once Semantics in Kafka.

 Reference Architecture